"Slavery is a state of war." John Brown

-- 12:00 am Slave owners Lewis Washington and John Allstadt are taken hostage and their slaves are freed.
+- 12:00 am Enslavers Lewis Washington and John Allstadt are taken hostage and the people they enslaved are freed.

 I came here from Kansas and this is a slave state; I want to free all the negroes in this state; I have possession now of the United States armory, and if the citizens interfere with me, I must only burn the town and have blood.
 John Brown to the armory watchman

 - 1:25 am A Baltimore & Ohio passenger train stops at the bridge.
 Heyward Shepherd, a free African American and railroad employee, is shot and mortally wounded as he investigates the train's delay.

 - 4 - 5 am Hostages are held in the Armory fire engine house.